 4. "The moderators are biased."

 - The moderators are well-practiced in staying neutral when moderating forum discussions.
 They are not permitted to moderate to favor or suppress any point of view.
 In fact, the moderators themselves have a diverse set of views.
 Their team approach, transparency, and supervision ensure that personal opinions do not affect moderation.
-You can express almost any opinion, whether it's a popular opinion or not, as long as you follow forum rules.
+You can express most opinions as long as you follow forum rules.
 If you insult sometime else while expressing an opinion, any warning or discipline you receive is a result of the insult, not the opinion.

 5. "It was a minor problem.
 Nobody cares that I broke the rules."